[1] 1 2 3 4

 ## b 22 24 26 28 30 32 34 36 38 40

-is perhaps the primary reason for R’s growing popularity as a powerful, focussed, and flexible language for use in all aspects of Data Science.
+The data.frame is perhaps the primary reason for R’s growing popularity as a powerful, focussed, and flexible language for use in all aspects of Data Science.

 A

-is a rectangular collection of vectors, all of which are of the same length but differing data types.
+data.frameis a rectangular collection of vectors, all of which are of the same length but differing data types.

-looks like an Excel spreadsheet in that the data is organised into columns and rows.
+A Data Frame looks like an Excel spreadsheet in that the data is organised into columns and rows.
 In statistical terms, each column is a variable while each row contains specific observations.
-Similar to a Matrix only in that it is also rectangular, a data.frame
+Similar to a Matrix only in that it is also rectangular, a data.frame is a much more flexible and comprehensive data structure.

 Using the existing functions: